kuhchung/kuhchung.github.io/pages/hunters-notes/Royal-Ludroth.md

 ## Random Info
 The snot column will actually block projectiles.

-In offline village, capture Royal Ludroth is your most profitable quest for a while, and Royal Ludroth quests are plentiful and sell for a fair chunk of Zenny.
+In offline village, capture Royal Ludroth is your most profitable quest for a while, and Royal Ludroth crests are plentiful and sell for a fair chunk of Zenny.